Specified vs. Unspecified Impurities in Pharmaceuticals

 Specified Impurities:

-- These are impurities that have been identified and characterized during the pharmaceutical development using different analytical techniques like FTIR, NMR, Mass, HPLC, GC and KF/LOD
+• These are impurities that have been identified and characterised during the pharmaceutical development using different analytical techniques like FTIR, NMR, Mass, HPLC, GC and KF/LOD

 Unspecified Impurities: